Trying to set up quiet time at your house? I’ve lived the struggle. Here are my tips.

 Here’s what I came up with for our quiet time system:

-- 2:00 – 2:30 pm QUIET TIME downstairs with our bin of activities and supplies together (see this post here)
+- 2:00 – 2:30 pm QUIET TIME downstairs with our bin of activities and supplies (they are “together” for this part but still on the quieter side)

 - 2:30 pm – 3:00 pm SCREEN TIME (yup, I use screens as a tool and this is a time in the day when they help us)